 The most common use of cluster analysis is classification.
 Subjects are separated into groups so that each subject is more similar to other subjects in its group than to subjects outside the group.

-This presupposition of different groups is based on commonalities within the set of independent variables.
+This presupposition of different groups is based on commonalities within the set of inputs into the algorithm, or clustering variables.
 This assumption is different from the one made in the case of discriminant analysis or automatic interaction detection, where the dependent variable is used to formally define groups of objects and the distinction is not made on the basis of profile resemblance in the data matrix itself.

-Thus, given that no information on group definition is formally evaluated in advance, the major problems of cluster analysis will be discussed as follows:
+Thus, given that no information on group definition is formally evaluated in advance, the imperative questions of cluster analysis will be:

 - What measure of inter-subject similarity is to be used and how is each variable to be “weighted” in the construction of such a summary measure?